Modern hospital building in Mexico

 • Canada, United States: In surrogacy-friendly provinces or states, a pre-birth order can arranged.
 Upon the birth of the child, parental rights are automatically granted to the intended parent(s) and not the surrogate.
 This makes exit process easy and fast.

 • Mexico (state of Sinaloa or Tabasco): In Sinaloa, there is a legal framework for surrogacy and the parental rights of the intended parents can be established through court before the birth of the child.
-This makes the exit process fast since the intended parents don’t have to amend the birth certificate after the birth.
+This makes the exit process fast since the intended parents can obtain a birth certificate with only their name(s) on it right after the birth.

 • Colombia: Like in Mexico, there is no legal framework for surrogacy in Colombia.
 Upon the birth of your child, the birth certificate will list the name of the surrogate mother and the name of the intended father, if the surrogate mother is single.
 If the surrogate mother is married, her husband’s name will be on the birth certificate.
 In Colombia, court orders transferring parentage to the intended parent might not be issued (although some competent lawyers seem to be able to do this), and DNA test may be needed to prove the genetic link between the intended parent and the baby.